Carrie (2002 film): Plot

 On prom night, Tina switches the prom ballots with fake ones so that Carrie and Tommy are elected the Prom Queen and King.
 As Tommy and Carrie take their place onstage, Chris, who has been hiding in the rafters with Billy, pulls a rope, causing a bucket of pig blood to fall onto Carrie.
 Chris releases the rope and the bucket falls on Tommy's head, killing him.

 Carrie goes into a shock-induced trance and locks everyone inside the gym to begin her revenge on the school.
 In the trance, Carrie makes the whole room shake, causing lights to fall and spark, crushing and electrocuting people as they try to flee, whilst one light crashes and starts a fire.
 The sprinkler system gets activated, and when Carrie brings down an electronic scoreboard to hit the wet floor, it sends an electric shock to everyone else in the gymnasium, killing them all, except for a few students who escape through a vent with Ms. Desjarden.

 Carrie then leaves the burning school to walk home, unleashing a wave of destruction throughout the town.
 When Chris and Billy see Carrie walking towards them, Billy tries to run her down but Carrie tosses their truck into a pole, killing them.

 When Carrie arrives home, she gets into a bathtub, where she finally snaps back to herself but with no recollection of what has just happened.
 Margaret comes into the bathroom and deems her daughter a witch for destroying the town and then attempts to drown her in the tub.
 With her last ounce of strength, Carrie stops her mother's heart.
-Sue finds Carrie and manages to revive her by administering two breaths.
+Sue finds Carrie and manages to revive her by administering mouth-to-mouth resuscitation.
 At Sue's suggestion, Carrie fakes her own death and Sue sneaks her out of town to Florida.
 As the two drive off, Carrie has a nightmarish vision of her mother.
 When she wakes up, she hallucinates Chris lunging at her.
 Noticing this, Sue asks her if she wants to stop for a moment, but Carrie tells her to keep driving.